shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 “Great.”
 Rust gave a thumbs up while trying to get up, causing him to fall over to one side.
 “Great.”

-“As for you…” Emperor Galya turned to the armored soldier.
+“As for you…” Emperor Galaya turned to the armored soldier.
 “You could use some new wood.”
 The emperor did his magic, and the soldier’s wooden joints were ripped off and instantaneously replaced with new wood material.
 “The full repair will take longer, but for now, that will do.”

 Miko hugged Rust.
 “You’ll get through this, buddy.
 I know you’ll figure this foreign body out.”
 She watched as he learned how to control his new body.